 As you know, I generally shoot for the healthiest versions of foods possible, but everyone’s definition of healthy is a little bit different.
 Here are some principles I use to evaluate and adjust recipes:

 - I recommend either whole grain flour, or unrefined gluten-free options.
 Some of the recipes in this collection use white flour or other refined flours.
 You can try to substitute whole grain, or eat the dish in moderation.
 (I use organic white whole wheat flour.
 This is a pretty good deal if you bake a lot or have friends who want to split an order with you.
 You can also find organic white whole wheat flour in many stores.
 Almond flour is another good gluten-free choice that adds a little extra protein.

-- Avoid cans when you can!
+- Avoid cans when possible!
 If you’re making a pumpkin chili with beans, I think it’s best to make them from dried, soaking them beforehand — you get to avoid whatever seeps into food from can linings, just like with pumpkin.